 An additional problem with some electrical equipment is the frequency rating, which in some countries, such as the US, is designed to run at 60 Hertz (Hz) and not France’s 50Hz.
 Electrical equipment without a motor is generally unaffected by the drop in frequency to 50Hz (except televisions).
 Equipment with a motor may run with a 20 per cent drop in speed; however, automatic washing machines, cookers, electric clocks and hi-fi equipment are unusable in France if not designed for 50Hz operation.

-In many rural areas the lights often flicker and occasionally go off and come back on almost immediately (just long enough to crash your computer!).
-Power cuts of several minutes or hours are fairly frequent in some areas, particularly during thunderstorms, and in some departments (such as Gers) there’s a high risk of lightning strikes.
+In many rural areas, the lights often flicker and occasionally go off and come back on almost immediately (just long enough to crash your computer!).
+Power cuts of several minutes or hours are fairly frequent in some areas, particularly during thunderstorms, and in some departments, there’s a high risk of lightning strikes.

-If you live in an area with an unstable electricity supply, it’s prudent to obtain a power stabiliser for a computer or other vital equipment to prevent it being switched off when the power drops.
-If you use a computer, it’s also wise to fit an uninterruptable power supply (UPS) with a battery back-up, which allows you time (around five minutes) to save your work and shut down your computer after a power failure.
+If you live in an area with an unstable electricity supply, it’s prudent to obtain a power stabiliser for a computer or other vital equipment to prevent it from being switched off when the power drops.
+If you use a computer, it’s also wise to fit an uninterruptable power supply (UPS) with a backup battery, which allows you time (around five minutes) to save your work and shut down your computer after a power failure.

 If you’re worried about lightning strikes, you can install an ‘anti-lightning’ device (parafoudre) in your fuse box.
 (You should also keep torches, candles and preferably a gas lamp handy!)

 If the power keeps tripping off when you attempt to use a number of high-powered appliances simultaneously, it probably means that the rating (puissance) of your power supply is too low.
 This is a common problem in France.
 If this is the case, you must ask the EDF to uprate the power supply to your property, although this can increase your standing charge (see below) by up to 40 per cent.